gomlx/gomlx/README.md

 [the installation instructions](https://github.com/gomlx/gopjrt?#installing)
 (notice the optional Nvidia CUDA support, if you are interested).

-Releases are for Linux only for now.
+Releases are for Linux/amd64 and experimental Mac only for now.
 They do work well with WSL (Windows Subsystem for Linux) in Windows.
-I don't have a Mac, but XLA works for Mac/DarwinOS (on arm64), so **gopjrt** should compile as well and **GoMLX** should work (contributions are welcome :smiley:).

 ### 🐳  [Pre-built Docker](https://hub.docker.com/r/janpfeifer/gomlx_jupyterlab)